 - Implement grant projects to improve air quality in affected communities.

 - Participate in a working group to develop a technology clearinghouse and to identify BARCT (Best Available Retrofit Control Technology) standards.
 These control technologies can greatly reduce emissions from engines and equipment.
+Revisions to District rules may also be necessary to meet the BARCT standards.

-The funding allocation from CARB is for diesel emissions reduction projects.
 View infographic below for more on harmful effects of diesel emissions.